 Decree-Law No. 10-H/2020, of 26 March 2020, established exceptional and temporary measures, in place until 30 June 2020, to promote the acceptance of card-based payments in the context of the Covid-19 pandemic.
-It established: (i) the suspension of the collection of the fixed component of any commission for card payment transactions at automatic payment terminals; (ii) the prohibition of payment service providers from making increases in the variable components of fees per transactions; and (iii) the prohibition of payment service providers from making increases from including in their pricing the possibility to charge new fixed or variable fees relating to the acceptance of card payment transactions made at automatic payment terminals.
+It established: (i) the suspension of the collection of the fixed component of any commission for card payment transactions at automatic payment terminals; (ii) the prohibition of payment service providers from making increases in the variable components of fees per transaction, as well as other fixed fees which are due for the use of automatic payment terminals in card payment transactions; and (iii) the prohibition of payment service providers from including in their pricing the possibility to charge new fixed or variable fees relating to the acceptance of card payment transactions made at automatic payment terminals.
 Law No. 7/2020, of 10 April 2020, as amended, established exceptional and temporary measures in the context of the Covid-19 pandemic, including the suspension, under certain circumstances, of the commission charged in payments made through digital platforms until 30 June 2021.